YadavAkash96/YadavAkash96/README.md

 I'm [Akash Yadav](https://github.com/YadavAkash96) — a curious AI explorer and MSc Artificial Intelligence student at FAU, Germany.
-My passion lies in building robust, interpretable, and scalable AI systems — from LLMs and GenAI to 3D object segmentation and time-series explainability.With industry experience in R&D, computer vision, and cloud-based deployment, I thrive at the intersection of **research and real-world impact**.
+My passion lies in building robust, interpretable, and scalable AI systems — from LLMs and GenAI to 3D object segmentation and time-series explainability.With industry experience in R&D, computer vision, and software development, I thrive at the intersection of **research and real-world impact**.

 ## 🧰 Tech Stack I'm Comfortable With